eriknyquist/keystroke_transcriber/README.rst

 #.
 Typed "Hello, from keystroke_transcriber!!!!"
 #.
 Clicked on the terminal window in which I originally ran keystroke_transcriber, to
-   bring it back into focus, so the Ctrl+C signal in the next step would be sent to the program, instead of being sent to notepad
+   bring it back into focus, so the Ctrl+C signal in the next step would be sent to the program, instead of being sent to notepad (This step will not be recorded/replicated by keystroke_transcriber, since keystroke_transcriber records keypresses and not mouse activity, but it is necessary to successfully record keystroke sequences so I am including it anyway)
 #.
 Typed Ctrl+C (to stop the recording)

 After I pressed Ctrl+C, keystroke_transcriber provided the following Digispark sketch: